TerriaJS/vector-tile-server/README.md

 ## Helper scripts:
 - server.sh: runs the server with the included config file and a test data set
 - setup.js: downloads shapefiles corresponding to region maps defined in a given regionMapping.json and generates tiles and config files for each region map.

+## Node versions:
+This package depends on Mapnik which downloads pre-built binaries on install.
+Pre-built binaries are not available from Mapnik for all Node versions, so some Node versions may not be supported (see [node-mapnik](https://github.com/mapnik/node-mapnik) for more information).
+The Node versions that this package has been tested with are: Node v5.1.0 and Node v0.12.9